Ujjal-ENG/Flavor-Some-Food-School-Camp-Cilent/README.md

 **Note: Please visit our website or contact us for registration details, camp dates, and any specific requirements or inquiries you may have.
 We look forward to welcoming you to our Flavorsome Food Schools Summer Camp!**

 ## Website Overview:

 The Flavorsome Food School website (https://flavorsome-food-school.web.app/) is designed to showcase the diverse range of toys available for purchase.
 It features a visually appealing and responsive layout, ensuring a seamless experience across various devices.

 ## Homepage

 Upon landing on the homepage, visitors are greeted with a captivating banner slider that showcases featured different foods and special offers.
 The banner slider captures attention and creates an engaging first impression.
 The site's logo and navigation menu are strategically placed for easy access to different sections.

 ## Homepage second Section

 In the second section user seen the most popular classes which taken by instructors and where student enrolled mostly.

 ## Homepage third Section

 In the third section user seen the most popular instructors where student enrolled mostly.

 ## Homepage fourth Section

 In the fourth section user seen the our company brain whose are invisible worked for run this websites.

 ## Homepage fifth Section

 In the fifth section user seen the our company aggrement or commitement.

 ## Classes

 In the classes section Student see the all classes and also seen the available seats of each classes.

 ## Instructors

 In this page student also see the All instructors.

 ## DarkMode or LightMode

 This website completely enables DarkMode and LightMode.

 ## Login & Register

 If user not login or registered then he or she can not enrolled or can not select the classes after login he or she can select the class and after complete payment he can join the classes.
 By default user role is **student** if the admin want make this student to a **instructors** or **admin** then he can.

 ## Dashboard

 Based on the user roles, user seen completely 3 different Dashboard based on the roles.

 ## Sutdent Dashboard

 In the student can see which classes he or selected and also see the enrolled classes.
 When the student payment the class price then he or she can visit enrolled classes pages.

 ## Instructors Dashboard

 In the instructors dashboard instructors can add a classes and also if the changes needed then he or she can upated their own classes untill the admin **approved** that classes.
 After Admin approved the classes the no changes made that class in the Instructors end.

 ## Admin Dashboard

 In the admin dashboard, admin can manage the classes and also manage the users based on the roles.
 So here he admin has many power to change or update the certain users.

 ## Payment

 In the payment, here i user **Stripe Payment API** for testing purpose and i added successfully in this projects.

+## Payment History

+In the payment history, here user **Stripe Payment API** seen their posting payment which they made for buying the classes and it shown latest payment in the top

 ### The Flavorsome|Food Schools project utilizes the following packages and libraries to enhance its functionality and user experience:

 -   React-Types: A library for animating text.
 -   React Tanstack Query- For Data fethcing using React Tanstack Query.
 -   Helmet: For changed the dynamically page title used.
 -   Axios: A popular library for making HTTP requests from the browser.
 -   Framer Motion: A powerful animation library for React and used the website for animation.
 -   React Rating: A package for adding rating components to the website.
 -   React Router DOM: A routing library for handling client-side navigation in React applications.
 -   React Icons: A collection of popular icon libraries as React components.
 -   React Marquee: A package for creating scrolling text or content in React applications.
 -   React-Swipper Slider: For making the Slider Effect

 **Several Types of Packages Used in this Project**